marhamatabadi/RemoveDuplicates_v2_FORTRAN77/README.md

 -   `nums`  is sorted in  **non-decreasing**  order.

 ## Solution
-**Since my favorit programing language is FORTRAN I solve it with FORTRAN77!**
+**Since my favorite programming language is FORTRAN, I solved it with FORTRAN 77!**

 ![Solution](/Image.jpg)